TedHusted/awake/awake.md/awake.md

 	“Does the building have security cameras in the pool area?” asks Tate.

 	“Yes.
 We already have the footage if that’s what you want.”
 She leads them back into the living room.
-“Let me get my tab.”
+“I’ll get my tablet.”

 	Tessa returns carrying her tablet and another device.